 - “dog training for senior dogs”

 To find LSI keywords, I recommend Google’s Suggest Options in the search bar.
-This is the “Searched Related to” underneath the search results.
+This the “Searched Related to” underneath the search results.

 Images are an important part of your content.
 Insert a graphic, photo or other image every 500 words or so.